I am not admitted to the business school yet, and so don’t have an advisor. What should I do?

 Unfortunately, we will not be able to advise you as to how your courses abroad might transfer for BMGT credits.
 We strongly recommend that you either fulfill your lower level elective requirements abroad or wait until you are through your first semester at Smith before going abroad.

 Does the 30-credit rule apply if I go on exchange?

 Students wishing to do a semester study abroad during their final 30 credits should make an appointment with their advisor.
-Please refer to the following website for information: http://www.international.umd.edu/studyabroad/652.
+Please refer to the website for information.

-Some Fellows programs are 1 year in length therefore making study abroad very feasible.
-When choosing a 2 year Fellows program, check if there is a flexible semester.
-If not, students must choose between the Fellows program or study abroad.
-It is important to note that some Fellows programs have study trips available and students should consider alternatives to a semester abroad such as a summer or winter study abroad experience.
+Some fellows programs are one year in length, therefore, making study abroad very feasible.
+When choosing a two-year fellows program, check if there is a flexible semester.
+If not, students must choose between the fellows program or study abroad.
+It is important to note that some fellows programs have study trips available and students should consider alternatives to a semester abroad such as a summer or winter study abroad experience.

 What courses can I take abroad?